 Visit the Liam J. Perk Playground or try out the exercise equipment.
 Please visit the Liam J. Perk Foundation website for Liam's story. http://www.liamjperkfoundation.org/

-Glover Bight - Glover Bight Trail is a 3/10 mile boardwalk trail, located within Rotary Park which is wheelchair accessible.
+Glover Bight - Glover Bight Trail is a wheelchair accessible, 3/10 mile boardwalk, located within Rotary Park.
 The trail passes through mangrove wetlands and ends at Glover Bight, an area of oyster bars and shallow flats that is a great place to view wading birds, especially during low tide.

-As part of the Great Florida Birding Trail be sure to check out our Rotary Park Bird List under "Birdwatching" Please e-mail us your sightings at Rotary Park or any of our environmental parks. firstname.lastname@example.org
+As part of the Great Florida Birding Trail be sure to check out our Rotary Park Bird List under "Birdwatching" Please e-mail your bird sightings at Rotary Park or any of our other parks to firstname.lastname@example.org

 Visit our Little Free Library!
 Take a book • Return a book.